Shelley Sweeney: Recognition

 In 2011, Sweeney was made a Fellow by the Association of Canadian Archivists.
 In the same year, she was awarded a 50th Anniversary Alumni Service and Leadership Award from the School of Library, Archival and Information Studies at the University of British Columbia in recognition of her support of the program and her work as a role model in the field.

-In addition to supporting the Master's of Archival Studies program, Sweeney was chosen as one of 25 career mentors to represent the University of Manitoba Career Mentor Program’s over 700 volunteers for the program’s 25th anniversary.
+In addition to supporting the Master's of Archival Studies program, Sweeney was chosen as one of 25 career mentors to represent the University of Manitoba Career Mentor Program's over 700 volunteers for the program's 25th anniversary.

-Of her writing, Edward Goedeken noted that Sweeney’s article on provenance for "Libraries & Culture" was one of the six most cited articles of the period 2006 to 2011.
+Of her writing, Edward Goedeken noted that Sweeney's article on provenance for "Libraries & Culture" was one of the six most cited articles of the period 2006 to 2011.

-Upon her retirement, colleagues Walter Meyer zu Erpen and Tom Nesmith stated: “Throughout her career, she has been one of the most prominent Canadian advocates for archives, including through many media interviews and leadership roles in the Association of Canadian Archivists… and in other archival organizations, several of which she helped found.”
-President of the Association of Canadian Archivists Loryl MacDonald stated that Sweeney was “truly a role model for all archivists.”
+Upon her retirement, colleagues Walter Meyer zu Erpen and Tom Nesmith stated: "Throughout her career, she has been one of the most prominent Canadian advocates for archives, including through many media interviews and leadership roles in the Association of Canadian Archivists... and in other archival organizations, several of which she helped found."
+President of the Association of Canadian Archivists Loryl MacDonald stated that Sweeney was "truly a role model for all archivists."
+In 2022, Sweeney received the Queen Elizabeth II Platinum Jubilee Medal for service from the Province of Manitoba.